Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 and Survivors of Psychiatry.
 Since 1999, writer of cultural

 articles in a daily newspaper.
-Parallel research at the University
+Since 2000, actor in the Stumpen-Ensemble,

 a theatre group with psychiatric survivors, drug addicts and

-homeless people as actors. |
+homeless people as actors.
+Concurrently, research work at Department

 |